radvc/dragonpay-payment/README.md

 ## Important Note

-As of now the dragonpay url is using the production environment (https://gw.dragonpay.ph/Pay.aspx), I am currently working on the test environment of the dragonpay because as of the moment dragonpay returns an invalid digest error when using test url.
+This gem uses the dragonpay production environment url (https://gw.dragonpay.ph/Pay.aspx) for generating the payment url, I am currently working on the test environment of the dragonpay because as of the moment dragonpay returns an invalid digest error when using test url.

 ## Contributing